What to Expect - Instructors

 All instructors should be prepared to pivot to remote instruction, including exams, in the event of a public health or other emergency situation.
 XCITE has resources to help you do this which are specifically focused on assessments.

-For fall 2021, no special permission is required for occasional remote sessions that are designed to enhance student learning.
+No special permission is required for occasional remote sessions that are designed to enhance student learning.

 What if I do not feel comfortable teaching in person?